HOA laws — Florida

 What are the HOA fine limits in Florida?

-How do I dispute an HOA fine in Florida?
+How do I dispute an HOA fine or violation in Florida?

-Can my HOA foreclose on my home in Florida?
+Can an HOA foreclose on my home in Florida over unpaid fines or dues?

 Is mediation required for HOA disputes in Florida?